nfsi-canada/OBStools/docs/atacr.rst

 ``obstools.atacr.classes.DayNoise`` objects to a newly created folder called ``SPECTRA/7D.M08A/``.
 To produce figures for visualization, we can re-run the above script but now use the plotting options to look at one day of the month (March 04, 2012).
-In this case we need to over-write the previous results (option ``-O``) and specify the date of interest:
+In this case we need to overwrite the previous results (option ``-O``) and specify the date of interest:

 .. code-block::